kkga/ter/docs/index.md

 - [usage](usage.md) on how to get started
 - or feel free to just roam around

-**Note**: This is PRE-ALPHA software.
+**Note:** This is PRE-ALPHA software.
 It will not damage your files, but some aspects of site generation might change in future.

 Ter is open source, written in [TypeScript](https://www.typescriptlang.org/) and